liran-funaro/nex/README.md

 to write a package that exports a function wrapped around `yyParse()`.
 This is fine, provided the parser and the lexer are both in the same package.

-Alternatively, we could use yacc’s `-p` option to change the prefix from `yy` to one that begins with an uppercase letter.
+Alternatively, we could use yacc's `-p` option to change the prefix from `yy` to one that begins with an uppercase letter.

 ## Matching the beginning and end of input

-We can simulate awk’s BEGIN and END blocks with a regex that matches the entire
+We can simulate awk's BEGIN and END blocks with a regex that matches the entire
 input:

 ```